Zakk-Fast/EmuScan/readme.md

 This project is intended for personal archival and educational use.
 It does not condone or encourage software piracy.
 Please only use ROMs that you legally own.

-Made with a love for retro.
+Made with a love for retro ❤️